enzomar/KSELK/README.md

 ```

 ***What happened?***

-You runned in docker
+You just run in docker
-- Kafka
+- Kafka 2.11
-- Spark (with Jupyter Notebook)
+- Spark (with Jupyter Notebook) 2.4.5 (Scala 2.11 and relative PySpark)
-- Elasticsearch
+- Elasticsearch 6.00
-- Kibana
+- Kibana 6.0.0
 Then you subimitted and run
-- an intercative spark job writen in python that consumes Kafka records and print to consolle.
+- an intercative spark job writen in python that consumes Kafka records and store into ES.
 Finally you have simultated the production of Kafka records.

 ***Usefull link***